 (R.C.
-2108.11(E) and (G) (the bill))
+2108.11(E) and (G))

-If an anatomical gift of one or more parts is made in a document of gift that neither names a donee nor identifies the purpose of the gift, the bill requires that the gift be used only for transplantation or therapy.
-The bill requires that the gift pass as follows:
+If an anatomical gift of one or more parts is made in a document of gift that neither names a done nor identifies the purpose of the gift, the act requires that the gift be used only for transplantation or therapy.
+The act requires that the gift pass as follows: